ptt3199/WSL2-Odoo-Docker-Quickstart/README.md

 To retain Odoo and PostgreSQL data even after the containers are deleted, volume setup is included.
 This ensures your data is safely stored and can be reused or restored.

+## Enhancing Development with Odoo IDE Extension

+After successfully setting up Odoo, the next step is to enhance your development experience.
+Utilizing Odoo's source code directly allows for type hints and autocomplete features, which are essential for efficient development.
+Here's how to achieve this:

+1. **Install the Odoo IDE Extension**: A highly experienced Vietnamese programmer in the Odoo domain has developed an extension that significantly improves the development experience by providing type hints and autocomplete features.
+This extension is available for PyCharm and VSCode (currently under development).
+Visit [Odoo IDE](https://odoo-ide.com/) for installation.
+Note that a slight modification is needed for Docker users.
+The developer provides guidance on adjustments if the extension does not work as expected.
+2 **Configure Workspace Settings**: To enable type hints and autocomplete, you need to adjust your workspace settings to include the Odoo source code paths.
+Here's how:
+    - **Step 1**: Modify the Docker Compose to ensure the Odoo source code is accessible on your host machine.
+    - **Step 2**: Adjust your workspace settings to include the Odoo source code paths:
+        - Open the command palette with `Ctrl + Shift + P`.
+        - Type and select `Preference: Open Workspace Settings (JSON)`.
+        - Insert the following configuration:

+        ```json
+        {
+            "python.languageServer": "None",
+            "python.analysis.extraPaths": [
+                "/home/ptt-pc/odoo",
+                "/home/ptt-pc/learn_odoo/addons"
+            ],
+            "python.autoComplete.extraPaths": [
+                "/home/ptt-pc/odoo",
+                "/home/ptt-pc/learn_odoo/addons"
+            ]
+        }
+        ```
+This setup will enable type hints and autocomplete, making your Odoo development more efficient.

-## Reference
+## References

-For detailed information on the Docker image for Odoo, visit [Odoo Docker Official Page](https://registry.hub.docker.com/_/odoo).
+For detailed information on the Docker image for Odoo, visit Odoo Docker Official Page.
+To enhance your development experience with the Odoo IDE Extension, visit Odoo IDE.
+A special shoutout to the developer for creating such a useful tool for the Odoo community.
 ## Conclusion
 This repository aims to simplify the process of setting up an Odoo development environment on WSL2 using Docker.
-By following the outlined steps, you can quickly start learning and developing with Odoo without the hassle of complex installations.
+By following the outlined steps, including the installation of the Odoo IDE Extension, you can quickly start learning and developing with Odoo without the hassle of complex installations.

-Happy coding!
+### Happy coding!